leah-jala/Portfolio2-Quiz-Geography/README.md

 ![Game area with questions](/docs/read-me-images/game-area-questions.JPG)

-5. This is the same area with an incorrect response.
+5. This is the same area, but with an incorrect response.
 Notice that the "Next Question" button appears after the user selects and answer, and, as this is a wrong answer, a beer pint has been emptied.
 The game screen also shows users they are answering questions about capitals and they have answered 1 question correctly.

 ![Incorrect answer in game area](/docs/read-me-images/game-area-incorrect.JPG)